 While cleaning a pool, only drain a third of the water at a time.
 Use a submersible pump for draining, instead of your pool pump.

 Swimming pools should only be drained completely once in three to five years or for doing any major repair works.
+Unless you want to fully winterize your pool.
+See my guide on how to winterize an intex pool for more details.

 Gather Cleaning Materials